 There’s a very small chance that your COVID-19 test results could be wrong.
 This is called a false positive or false negative test result.
-Your best course of action is to adhere to the behaviors outlined in the policy and contact Colonial Health Center (students), 202-994-5300, or Employee Health (faculty and staff), if you develop symptoms and/or your symptoms escalate.
+Your best course of action is to adhere to the behaviors outlined in the policy and contact Colonial Health Center (students), 202-994-5300, or the GW Occupational Health program (faculty and staff), if you develop symptoms and/or your symptoms escalate.

-All test results, positive and negative, will be provided electronically to either the D.C Department of Health (Foggy Bottom testing) or the Virginia Department of Health (VSTC testing).
-Your test results will be disclosed to the Colonial Health Center (students), Employee Health (faculty and staff), and the Campus COVID Support Team (CCST).
-For all positive results the CCST will transmit Case Reports as required by the DC Health and the Virginia Department of Health.
-The CCST will facilitate communication with specific GW officials who will assist in coordinating the clinical care and return to school or work for persons who test positive for COVID-19.
-These officials will include members of the CARE Team for students, the HR Team for staff, and Faculty Affairs for faculty.
+All test results, positive and negative, will be reported to D.C.
+Health, Virginia Department of Health or other state or county governmental entity as may be required by law.
+Your test results will be disclosed to the Colonial Health Center (students), the GW Occupational Health program (faculty and staff), and the Campus COVID Support Team (CCST).
+For all positive results the CCST will transmit case reports as required by D.C.
+Health and the Virginia Department of Health.

 If you have had a possible exposure and/or have received a positive COVID-19 test result outside of the GW public health laboratory testing, you should fill out a COVID-19 Exposure Report; this report will be forwarded to the CCST for any needed follow-up by GW.